Supriya Nagarajan, Creative Director, Composer and Lead Artist will work with a multi-cultural creative team consisting of:

 - Fenfen Huang: performance artist

-The digi-tables that form a part of the set have been designed and created by Professor Mick Grierson and the company has taken advice on ceremonial, production processes and tea history from tea grower, teacher and consultant Beverly Claire Wainwright of The Scottish Tea Factory.
+Specially commissioned digital tables that form a part of the show have been designed and created by Professor Mick Grierson (University of the Arts, London) and the company has taken advice on ceremonial rituals, production processes and tea history from tea grower, teacher and consultant Beverly Claire Wainwright of The Scottish Tea Factory.

 In the UK, drinking tea is seen and experienced as a commonplace activity.
 Manasamitra want to challenge that idea; building on the ritual of the tea ceremony performed in various cultures as a social practice for developing tranquillity of mind and paying attention to the aesthetic qualities of everyday life.
 During any tea ceremony, ordinary time is suspended and the everyday practice of brewing, drinking and sharing tea is elevated to the realm of ‘high art’.